Evoniuk/Evoniuk/README.md

 - Math (especially calculus and formal logic)
 - Music and Music Theory (even though music's been going downhill since 1750)

-I program mostly in JavaScript, but also do some C and Python.
+I program mostly in JavaScript and C, but also do some Python and dabble in 6502.

-Contact me with smoke/bat-signals, or see me at the following:
+Contact me with smoke/bat-signals, or at jack dot evoniuk at gmail.
+(I'm currently looking for a new job, so if you're hiring for a technical writer or software engineer...)

+See me at the following:

 - [Blog](https://evoniuk.github.io)
 - [Spotify](https://open.spotify.com/user/evoniuk)